csc-training/summerschool/mpi/docs/07-non-blocking-communication.md

 <p>
 Allows incoming messages to be checked, without actually receiving them.

+`MPI_Probe` is a blocking version of the same operation.

 # Non-blocking collectives

 - Non-blocking collectives (“``I``-collectives”) enable the overlapping of communication and computation together with the benefits of collective communication.